Acne Doctor in Victorville, and Apple Valley CA

 At Dr. Shima Hadidchi MD Family Practice, We offer deep cleansing acne treatments for your face, neck, back, and more.
 Give your skin the care it deserves.
-Call us or book an appointment online today!
-We are conveniently located at 12740 Hesperia Rd.
-Victorville, CA 92395.
+Contact us or book an appointment online today!
+We have convenient locations to serve you in Apple Valley, CA and Victorville, CA.

 Acne is a common condition affecting nearly everyone at some point in time.
 Acne runs rampant during puberty when hormone levels are significantly changing the body.
 However, acne can appear at any point in an adult’s life.
 Practicing good hygiene is a good start, but not always a cure-all.
 If you are struggling with acne, don’t hesitate to call us today!

 The causes of acne, even if you’re eating a poor diet and are stressed out to the max, still come down to three main things: excess oil, acne-causing bacteria, and inflammation.
 It’s these factors combined together that create the perfect storm that is a pimple.
 Here’s an in-depth look at how each of these acne causes contributes to your breakouts:

 Excess Oil — We’re talking about sebum, the oily substance pumped out by your sebaceous glands.
 Some people just make more of it than others.
 If you have oily skin, you can probably thank your parents since it can be genetic.
 Some people experience an increase in sebum production when they experience a change or fluctuation in hormone levels—that’s one of the reasons teens get acne, why you may get a blemish along with your monthly cycle even as an adult, or see zits even when you’re post-menopausal.
 All that sebum can get trapped inside a pore, contributing to the formation of a pimple.
 Plus, sebum makes for a nice environment for pimple-causing bacteria to grow.
 Many times, people try to combat oily skin with alcohol-based products, but those only dry out the skin, which as we mentioned earlier, can cause more sebum production (and acne) in the long run.